CaelusLel/pythonlel/README.md

 #
 A Simple github Repo contains dumb learning the pythonlel.
 ### Notable features
-- Learning
+- Learning (Example of basic Python Understanding Code)
-- Example
+- Example (Code Implementation)
-- Trial and Error
+- Trial and Error (Ongoing Python Program)
-- CaelusLel
+- CaelusLel (Finished Python Program)
-- Resource
+- Resource (Some Library that isn't widely available)
-- Experimental
+- Experimental (Buggy Python Program)
-- .vscode
+- .vscode (VsCode Settings)
-- Deprecated
+- Deprecated (Old Python Program that doesn't have update and support again)
-- Abandoned
+- Abandoned (f this i am out)
-- Missingsomething
+- Missingsomething (A lot of erros on the code)

 # Code of Conduct